a-langer/nexus-sso/docs/SAML.md

 ## Group and role mapping

-In UX will need to create a roles with type "**Nexus role**" instead of external mapping.
-Roles from Nexus and groups from IdP will be mapped together by name (ex.: role "samltestgroup" in Nexus = group "samltestgroup" in IdP).
+Roles from Nexus and groups from IdP are mapped to each other by name, for example the role "samltestgroup" in Nexus will be equal to the group "samltestgroup" in IdP.
+There is no specific way to map specific groups to roles at this time.
+For mapping, you need to create Nexus roles with the same names as the groups in IdP.
+In administrative UX will need to create a roles with type "**Nexus role**" instead of external mapping.
+After logging in, only those groups that correspond to the roles in Nexus with the same names will be applied to the user, other groups will be ignored.

 ## Debug